Three decades ago, resumes were simple one-page printouts with all the details potential employers needed to know about you.

 Identify that purpose, and build your page to suit.
 Remember, you can always finesse it later for different job opportunities.

-2. An Inviting Home Page
+2. An Inviting Home Page for your resume website

 With your mission in mind, set out to make the home page warm and welcoming.
 Many design elements can come together to make this happen for you - but it can go wrong quickly.